adam-saland/view-close-requested/README.md

 npm start
 ```

 When the application loads up you can click the hamburger icon and press the view-unload-test button in the left menu.
-This should launch gmail.
+This should launch github.
 You can also replace this url with any example that will use `document.cookie` to successfully send the post request.
 In the console you will see the array of cookies upon closing a view.